Walt Disney World Taking Measures To Enforce Parking Fees At Resort Hotels

 Some guests have been finding ways to get around this new charge which is one that numerous hotels and resorts around the country already had in place.
 Now, Disney has come up with a new way of making sure that the fees are applied and paid by all guests choosing to park a vehicle overnight at their resorts.

 According to a report from WDWNT, guests had been using the online check-in option of My Disney Experience to bypass having to visit the front desk on their arrival day.
-By doing that, many guests were not registering the vehicle they were parking and therefore, not being charged the parking rates.
+By doing that, many guests were not registering the vehicle they were parking and, therefore, not being charged the parking rates.

 Due to this problem, Disney has been stationing a non-security cast member to be in the security booths at their resort hotels.
-Upon entering all resorts, at least for the first time, must show picture identification and state their reason for going into the lot.
+Upon entering all resorts, at least for the first time, visitors must show picture identification and state their reason for going into the lot.

 Usually, there are only Walt Disney World security cast members in those booths, but the added non-security cast member is there as well now.
 This cast member looks up the information for the guest’s reservation and records if they will be parking a vehicle overnight or not.